GHX5T-SOL/IncryptOracle/README.md

   <img src="https://i.ibb.co/TBDNZrwv/favicon.png" alt="Incrypt Oracle Logo" width="120" height="120" />
 </div>

 **Incrypt Oracle** is a sophisticated, production-grade decentralized oracle infrastructure built on Binance Smart Chain (BSC) specifically architected for prediction markets.
-The platform leverages a multi-validator consensus mechanism with reputation-weighted validation, optimistic resolution with rapid dispute windows, and a comprehensive revenue model through subscription services and premium market features.
+The platform leverages a hybrid AI-human validator network with automatic API discovery, reputation-weighted consensus, optimistic resolution with rapid dispute windows, and a comprehensive revenue model.
+The system features revolutionary AI-powered validators that use Hugging Face models to automatically discover data sources and provide intelligent reasoning, working seamlessly with human validators for faster, more accurate resolutions.
 The entire system is powered by the native $IO token, which serves dual purposes as both a governance mechanism and a staking/validation requirement for network participants.

 ## 📑 Table of Contents